-Back when I lived in San Francisco, when things got a bit much for me, or just when I needed some time for myself, I would take this walk, and it would always be enjoyable, meditative, calming.
+Back when I lived in San Francisco, when things got a bit much for me, or just when I needed some time for myself, I would take this walk.
+It would always be enjoyable and calming.
 It was also good exercise.

 Getting to Coit Tower